rarimo/js-sdk/README.md

 Rarimo JavaScript SDK is a library that consists of many smaller npm packages within the [@rarimo namespace](https://www.npmjs.com/org/rarimo), a so-called monorepo.
-Here are some of them to get an idea:
+Here are the packages in the namespace:

 | Package                                | Description                                                                                                                                       | Latest                                                                                                                    |
 |----------------------------------------| ------------------------------------------------------------------------------------------------------------------------------------------------- |---------------------------------------------------------------------------------------------------------------------------|